RickyD-Dev/sonus_app/README.md

 Turning OFF the Loop will again stop all sounds immediately.
 You can then proceed to tap/click on the strings afterwards to make sounds again.

 ## :warning: *Caution* :warning:
-Tapping/Clicking on a string multiple times while the Loop is ON will result in all of those taps getting looped.
+Tapping/Clicking on the looped string multiple times while the Loop is ON will result in all of those taps getting trapped within the loop sequence.